Tuberolachnus salignus: Interactions with humans

 Tuberolachnus salignus has only recently come into the limelight in New Zealand.
-Upon arriving here in 2013, cause for alarm was immediately raised.
+Upon arriving there in 2013, cause for alarm was immediately raised.
 As previously noted, these giant aphids feed almost exclusively on willow species.
 As T. salignus populations begin to rapidly grow on the willow tree, many negative impacts start to become apparent.

 Willow trees are an important group of plants in New Zealand.
 While they are not native, they are used in many facets of society in order to increase land stabilization and reduce soil erosion.
 Historically, willows have been planted along riverbanks and on particularly sloping land to help keep the soil beneath from eroding away.
-Furthermore, willows play an important roll in honey production throughout New Zealand.
+Furthermore, willows play an important role in honey production throughout New Zealand.
 The flowers of willows are rich with pollen and nectar and attract honeybees.
 In other parts of the world, such as the U.K., large amounts of willows are cultivated for biomass production.
 With the presence of large T. salignus colonies on willow trees, many of the contributions listed above are severely hindered.
 Additionally, honeybees that forage on T. salignus honeydew have poorer health and produce a lower quantity and quality of honey.